marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## Block # {#ssec-coap-extensions-block}

-When a packet uses a Block1 or Block2 Option {{RFC7959}} or a Q-Block1 or Q-Block2 Option {{RFC9177}}, SCHC compression MUST send its content in the Compression Residue.
+When a CoAP message uses a Block1 or Block2 Option {{RFC7959}} or a Q-Block1 or Q-Block2 Option {{RFC9177}}, SCHC compression MUST send its content in the Compression Residue.
 In the SCHC Rule, the TV is not set, while the MO is set to "ignore" and the CDA is set to "value-sent".
 The Block1, Block2, Q-Block1, and Q-Block2 options allow fragmentation at the CoAP level that is compatible with SCHC fragmentation.
 Both fragmentation mechanisms are complementary, and the node may use them for the same packet as needed.

 ## Observe # {#ssec-coap-extensions-observe}